 Will this Ride Make Me Sick?

 Remy’s Ratatouille Adventure is not an overly thrilling attraction and there are no drops or inversions of any kind.
-That being said, if you get motion sickness very easily, it could be slightly bothersome.
+That being said, if you get motion sickness very easily, it could be slightly bothersome due to the screens.

 Who Will Like Remy’s Ratatouille Adventure?